- Online ServicesPay Fines, Calendars...

 The Family Law Facilitator's Office/ Self-Help Center operates on a first-come, first-served basis.

 The Family Law Facilitator provides assistance to persons without an attorney in the area of family law.
-The Family Law Facilitator can assist with the completion of legal forms and provide general legal information concerning child support and /or spousal support, establishment of paternity, dissolution (divorce), legal separation, and health insurance.
+The Family Law Facilitator can assist with the completion of legal forms and provide general legal information concerning child support and /or spousal support, arrears, establishment of paternity, and health insurance.
 Services are provided free of charge.

-The Self-Help Center provides assistance to unrepresented individuals with limited civil cases, guardianships, name changes, emancipation, landlord/tenant, step-parent adoptions, civil harrassment and elder abuse.
+The Self-Help Center provides assistance to unrepresented individuals with dissolution, nullity, legal separation, limited civil cases, guardianships, name changes, emancipation, landlord/tenant, step-parent adoptions, limited conservatorships, and domestic violence, civil harrassment, and elder abuse restraining orders.

 For information about your case, such as the case number, names of parties or their attorneys, or what documents have been filed, please contact the Civil Department at 530-406-6704, 725 Court Street, Room 103, Woodland, CA.